 Understandably, other countries take the keenest interest in Hungarian-Russian relations.
 As we noted earlier, the present Hungarian and Russian forms of government share several features; in this respect both regimes belong to the same subset of autocracies.
 But now we are not focusing on this similarity, but on the economic connections and relations in foreign affairs between tiny Hungary and huge Russia.
-In this relationship, how far can the sovereignty of Hungary be maintained; to what degree is it committed now and in the future to its Russian partner?
+In this relationship, how far can the sovereignty of Hungary be maintained; to what degree is it committed now and for the future to its Russian partner?
 The corollary is another question: how far do these present tendencies endanger Hungary's commitment to the European Union, to NATO, to the Western world?

 In order to be able to answer the question, we would need, for example, to know more of the conditions under which in January 2014 the Hungarian and Russian governments reached an agreement over the expansion of the largest Hungarian power plant, the Paks nuclear power station.
-I am not in a position to judge whether this large-scale expansion of Hungarian nuclear power capacity is justified, and if it is, whether the Russian proposal was the most advantageous in technical, financial, and geopolitical terms of the possible alternatives.
-What many people in Hungary and abroad object to, and with good reason, is the way in which the decision was made.
-It was not preceded by public debate
+I am not in a position to judge whether this large-scale expansion of Hungarian nuclear power capacity is justified, and if it is, whether the Russian proposal was the most advantageous in technical, financial and geopolitical terms of the possible alternatives.
+What many people in Hungary and abroad object to, and with good reason, is the way in which the decision was brought.
+It was not preceded by public debate among experts; the government's plans were pushed through the parliamentary law factory without the least publicity.
+In this crucial issue, which will have a deep impact on the lives of many future generations, on European integration, on the foreign affairs of the country, on its commitments to its allies, the government confronted the public with a fait accompli.
+9